Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Generalized Test Suite

 \section{Generalized Test Suite}

 In this section, we provide a detailed formulation (see Table~\ref{tab:gts_benchmark}) of each benchmarking function in the GTS test suite, including its corresponding parameters as well as the associated PS and PF according to the above design principles.
-The Python code is openly available at our companion website \href{https://github.com/dynoptimization/pydmoo}{pydmoo}\footnote{https://github.com/dynoptimization/pydmoo}.
+The Python code is openly available at our companion website \href{https://github.com/dynoptimization/pydmoo}{pydmoo}\footnote{\url{https://github.com/dynoptimization/pydmoo}}.

-For convenience, the shared parameters used in the GTS benchmark problems are summarized in Table~\ref{tab:gts_symboles_gts}.
-The common control part of the PS, $g_{\text{base}}(\mathbf{x},t)$, is described as below,
+For convenience, the shared parameters used in the GTS benchmark problems are summarized in Table~\ref{tab:gts_symbols_gts}.
+The common control part of the PS, $g_{\text{base}}(\mathbf{x},t)$, is described as follows,

 where $p \geq 1$, the decision variable vector $\mathbf{x}$ is partitioned into three parts: the first part is $\mathbf{x}_I$, followed by $\mathbf{x}_{II,1}$ and $\mathbf{x}_{II,2}$.
 Here, $h_1(\mathbf{x}_I)$ and $h_2(\mathbf{x}_I)$ are functions of $\mathbf{x}_I$, which are problem-specific and designed to achieve different purposes.
 The PS is constructed by setting $g_{\text{base}}(\mathbf{x}, t) = 1$.
 This assignment implies that all components in $\mathbf{x}_{II,1}$ equal $h_1(\mathbf{x}_I)$, and all components in $\mathbf{x}_{II,2}$ equal $h_2(\mathbf{x}_I)$.
 Consequently, PF can be easily obtained by substituting the PS into the original objective functions.